Ali-Mashni/ICS344-03-G09-Final-Project/Phase1/phase1_report.md

 - `SITE CPFR <file>`: Marks a file to be copied (“Copy From”).
 - `SITE CPTO <dest>`: Copies the previously marked file to the destination (“Copy To”).

 These commands are processed **without authentication**, meaning an attacker can arbitrarily copy any readable file on the system.
+This behavior is due to the way the mod_copy module handles file operations internally.
+It does not enforce user-level permissions for these actions, which violates the principle of least privilege.
+As a result, even unauthenticated users can copy sensitive files.

 In our custom exploit, we used these commands to copy the system password file `/etc/passwd` to the web root folder `/var/www/html/copy.txt`, which allowed us to retrieve it later over HTTP.